wwarthen/RomWBW/Source/Doc/ReadMe.md

 * Stephen Cousins has likewise created a series of hobbyist kit computers at Small Computer Central and is distributing RomWBW with many of them.

+* The CP/NET client files were developed by Douglas Miller.

 * Phillip Stevens contributed support for FreeRTOS.